If your question is not answered here, call us during open hours at 360-596-5271 for an immediate answer, or you can email email@example.com.

 Yes!
 SPSCC has several tutoring centers as well as an online professional tutoring service to help our students.
 Go to Get Help to get a list of tutoring services that may help you.
 You can also go see your professor during his/her office hours to get extra help from your professor.
 Your professor's contact information and office location are on your syllabus.

 Your username is your Student ID number (Faculty: use your employee number).
 Do not use any spaces or dashes.
 Use only numbers, like 123456789.
 Your initial password is the first six letters of your last name in lowercase.
 If your last name is less than 6 characters, repeat it until you reach six letters.
 Example: Bob Smith = smiths, Jill Wu = wuwuwu, Kelly O'Brien = obrien.
-Still having problems logging into Canvas?
-Contact Canvas FAQs for more help.
+For more information, see Canvas.

-You can go to any of our tutoring centers, check the Online Learning Support or Canvas FAQs pages for more personalized help.
-You can also log in to Canvas and look at our SOS course for help with Canvas, Panopto, and Office365.
+You can go to any of our tutoring centers, check the Online Learning Support or Canvas pages for more help.
+You can also log in to Canvas to look at our SOS course for help with Canvas, Panopto, and Office365.